eslint/eslint/docs/rules/prefer-reflect.md

+# prefer-reflect

-# Suggest using Reflect methods where applicable (prefer-reflect)
+Suggest using Reflect methods where applicable.

 This rule was **deprecated** in ESLint v3.9.0 and will not be replaced.
 The original intent of this rule now seems misguided as we have come to understand that `Reflect` methods are not actually intended to replace the `Object` counterparts the rule suggests, but rather exist as low-level primitives to be used with proxies in order to replicate the default behavior of various previously existing functionality.